By NITIN PHARMACEUTICALS PVT LTD

 It is advisable to avoid the consumption of alcohol during the treatment, as it may worsen your liver problems.
 If you are regularly drinking, then do not take this medicine.

 Talk to your doctor if

-- You have a personal or family history of stomach cancer.
+- You have a history of stomach or intestine ulcers

 How Does It Work?